espocrm/documentation/administration/troubleshooting.md

 ]
 ```

-## Admim password is lost, can't log in
+## Admin password is lost, can't log in

 Available since EspoCRM 5.8.3.